misschainsawktn/jays-hideout/content/Video Games/Antimatter Dimensions/Celestials Field Notes.md

 ## The Nameless Ones

 ### Reality
-I have a whole note dedicated to my self-made observations about their Reality: [[Cel3 Field Notes|Trying to figure out Cel3 by myself]].
+I have a whole note dedicated to my self-made observations about their Reality: [[Cel3 Reality Field Notes|Trying to figure out Cel3 by myself]].
 My favorite one so far, hard but extremely fun to figure out.

 ## V